 8. WOW Istanbul Hotel

-Renovated in 2014, WOW Istanbul Hotel features 56 executive rooms, 3 suites and 216 standard rooms.
+Renovated in 2014, WOW Istanbul Hotel features 56 executive rooms, 3 suites, and 216 standard rooms.
 This is, however, not a luxury hotel.
 You’ve got a choice of a room facing the airport and suffering from the sound of aircraft which run throughout the night, or a room facing the other direction where you have the metro, which runs until midnight.

-Disclosure: Most of our property, service & product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own & are in no way influenced by any sponsor.
+Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
+Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.